akasprak/akasprak-website/content/publication/example/index.md

 ---
-title: "Future regulated flows of the Colorado River in Grand Canyon foretell increases in riparian vegetation and decreased areal extent of sediment."
+title: "An example conference paper"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Joel B. Sankey
-- Brad B. Butterfield
+- Robert Ford

 # Author notes (optional)
 author_notes:
+- "Equal contribution"
+- "Equal contribution"

-date: "2021"
+date: "2013-07-01T00:00:00Z"
-doi: "10.1088/1748-9326/abc9e4"
+doi: ""

 # Schedule page publish date (NOT publication's date).
 publishDate: "2017-01-01T00:00:00Z"